jamesoff/simplemonitor/docs/monitors.rst

 Check a host is pingable.

 .. tip:: This monitor relies on executing the ``ping`` command provided by your OS.
 It has known issues on non-English locales on Windows.
-You should use the :ref:`ping<monitor-ping>` monitor instead.
+You should use the :ref:`ping<ping>` monitor instead.
 The only reason to use this one is that it does not require SimpleMonitor to run as root.

 .. confval:: host